Pavster84/Cybersmart/README.md

 Another framework to consider for the engineering team is BDD framework using the 'Behave' package.
 This allows test cases to be created using simple test language (gherkin).
 This helps technical team members to understand the scenarios executed and help improve the communication between technical and non-technical members.

-That automation of critical areas of the system will help the manual testers to perform more exploratory testing and black box design techniques.
+Automation of critical areas of the system will help free up time for the test team to perform more exploratory testing and black box design techniques.

 Regression tests to run to ensure new code has not broken existing functionality so that the production team are satsifed that test coverage on key functionality has been tested.
-Reports of tests executed will then be given to the team to indicate results.
+Reports of tests executed will then be given to the team to indicate test results.